 4. Sign documents online.

 Still sending documents back and forth, waiting days and weeks for a signature from clients?
 If you client can come to your office and sign a document right away that's not a problem.
-But what if they're located on another continent?
-Then it costs much time, effort and money (travel and courier expenses) to sign a contract.
+But what if they’re located on another continent?
+Then it costs much time, effort, and money (travel and courier expenses) to sign a contract.
 Businesses all over the world are switching to digital signatures which is an absolutely safe and legal way to sign a document.
 There are many signature apps out there: for example, GroupDocs’ online signature service lets you sign a document form your web-browser, regardless of the document format.

 5. Switch to paperless billing options.

 Electronic billing options are very convenient and easy to keep track of.
-They provide a lot more value than paper billing system: with electronic bills, you’re able to receive auto reminders (so you always pay bills on time and avoid penalties) and save on postage.
+They provide a lot more value than paper billing system: with electronic bills, you’re able to receive auto-reminders (so you always pay bills on time and avoid penalties) and save on postage.
 There a plenty of online bill pay services, one of them is My Check Free from FiServe.

 6. Paperless office isn’t literally paperless.

-After having switched to digital solutions, you will still be dealing with paper document from time to time, and this is completely normal and sometimes even more convenient.
+After having switched to digital solutions, you will still be dealing with paper documents from time to time, and this is completely normal and sometimes even more convenient.
 For example, for some employees, it’s more comfortable to read paper documents than digital ones.
 Another example can be a health report and so on.
 Printing documents occasionally won’t hurt your productivity and budget.